edipal/entra-oauth-playground/SECURITY.md

 Report vulnerabilities privately by using GitHub Security Advisories:

-1. Open the repository Security tab.
+1. Open the repository **Security** tab.
-2. Select **Report a vulnerability**.
+2. In the left menu, select **Advisories**.
+3. Click **New draft security advisory**.
-3. Include reproduction details, impact, and suggested mitigation if available.
+4. Include reproduction details, impact, and suggested mitigation if available.

 You can also contact the maintainer through GitHub profile contact options if needed.